 Filtering

-Aggregations are not supported on subscription types, so there is currently no way to apply filter on these fields.
+• Aggregations are not supported on subscription types and there is currently no available method.

 While the format slightly differs depending on whether the subscription targets a node or a relationship, providing a where argument allows for filtering on the events that are returned to the subscription.